MicrosoftDocs/azure-devops-docs/docs/repos/git/includes/personal-access-tokens.md

 5. Select the [scopes](../../../integrate/get-started/authentication/oauth.md#scopes)
    for this token to authorize for *your specific tasks*.

-   For example, to create a token to enable a [build and release agent](/azure/devops/pipelines/agents/agents) to authenticate,limit your token's scope to **Agent Pools (read, manage)**.
+   For example, to create a token to enable a [build and release agent](/azure/devops/pipelines/agents/agents) to authenticate, limit your token's scope to **Agent Pools (read, manage)**.

 6. When you're done, make sure to *copy the token*.
 For your security, it won't be shown again.
 Use this token as your password.
 Select **Close**.